cpsource/fail3banAI/README.md

 Indonesia     : <time> <ip> sshd[208907]: Connection closed by 103.157.114.66 port 37702
 ```

-On the first line, someone from the US is probing for the existance of xmlrpc.php.
+On the first line, someone from the US is probing for the existence of xmlrpc.php.
 It's used by WordPress
 and others and is a threat point (that you should remove from your system!)

-The second line shows someone in Russia probing sshd. ssh comonly uses port 22 by system administrators
+The second line shows someone in Russia probing sshd. ssh commonly uses port 22 by system administrators
 to manage remote systems.

 The third line shows someone from Indonesia trying the same port.